All Episodes

 She's 30.

-It was made to order, and a couple of these Liberty dolls.
+I would have made the order and a couple of these Liberty dolls.

 And unfortunately, we didn't get her number to call her back.